RianNegreiros/MarkLink/README.md

 - One-click operation: Generate and copy Markdown links instantly
 - Format preservation: Links follow the standard `[Page Title - Creator name](https://example.com)` format
 - Automatic metadata extraction: Pulls page title and attempts to identify creator/author
+- Flexible click behavior: Choose between immediate action or popup UI
+- Enhanced notifications: Beautiful animated notifications when links are copied

+## Click Behavior Options

+MarkLink offers two ways to interact with the extension:

+1. **Immediate Action (Default)**
+   - Click the extension icon to instantly copy the Markdown link
+   - Shows a notification when the link is copied
+   - Perfect for quick, one-handed operation

+2. **Popup UI**
+   - Click the extension icon to open a popup
+   - Preview the link before copying
+   - Access additional options and settings

+You can change this behavior in the extension options.

 ## Metadata Extraction